 This Purple Sweet Potato Split makes the best healthy dessert!
 It’s easy to make, so delicious and also happens to be vegan and gluten-free!

-All I did to make this Purple Sweet Potato Split was halve a purple sweet potato, bake it in the oven until soft, and serve it slightly warm with some scoops of vanilla ice cream.
-My favourite dairy-free vanilla ice cream is this one from Booja-Booja.
+All I did to make this Purple Sweet Potato Split was halve a purple sweet potato, bake it in the oven until soft, and serve it slightly warm with some scoops of (dairy-free) vanilla ice cream.

 - 2 purple sweet potatoes

-- Vanilla ice cream (ensure dairy-free if necessary)
+- 2 scoops vanilla ice cream (ensure dairy-free if necessary)

 - Optional: drizzle of date syrup